-All new developments must consider biodiversity as part of any proposal.
-Opportunities should be taken to achieve positive gain through the form and design of development.
-Measures may include creating, enhancing and managing wildlife habitats and networks, and natural landscape.
+The form and design of development must consider how positive outcomes for biodiversity can be achieved through the creation and/or enhancement of native habitats to maintain and enhance ecological connectivity.
 The built environment should be viewed as an opportunity to fully integrate biodiversity within new development through innovation.
-Features including green walls, roofs, bat and bird boxes will be supported on new developments where appropriate.
+Features including green walls and roofs and sustainable urban drainage systems designed for biodiversity will be supported on new developments where appropriate.